 Work through trusted community partners (R, P): Each community is different, and it is important to tailor outreach to meet the unique needs and conditions of the community, which local partners will help to ensure.
-Work with and through trusted community organizations that are embedded in and trusted by the community.
-Furthermore, agency staff must talk about EJ issues in ways that resonate with the community (rather than jargon and technical language).
+Work with and through community organizations that are embedded in and trusted by the community, especially, as Pozzi et al. (2024) recommend, "broker organizations" - or those organizations that span across otherwise disconnected groups of organizations.
+Connecting with a broker organization is a key strategy for accessing important knowledge and a wider community of partners."